-After finishing high school in Sweden, I bought my very first Canon and a thick note book, took the boat to Finland, train to Moscow and then jumped on the Trans-Siberian Railroad for Beijing via Mongolia.
+After finishing high school in Sweden, I bought my very first Canon and a thick note book, got on the boat to Finland, train to Moscow and then jumped on the Trans-Siberian Railroad bound for Beijing via Mongolia.
 It was cold as hell, -40, and a little bit of an ordeal, but I loved it instantly.
 I stayed away half a year on that first real trip and little did I know that my destiny was shaped then and there.
 After university studies, with a major in anthropology, arts and sociology, I continued my travels, writing and photographing.
 From then on it has been my occupation.

 Its been quite a journey and it will continue – I feel I am just getting more and more curious.
 Its pretty easy to summarize it all – people, places and passions.